yegor256/blog/_posts/2014/apr/2014-04-20-how-hourly-rate-is-calculated.md

 {% badge http://www.xdsd.org/images/logo.svg 100 http://www.xdsd.org %}

-In [XDSD](http://www.xdsd.org), everyone&mdash;including project managers,  analysts, programmers, and product owners&mdash;receives payments based on deliverables with agreed upon budgets.
+In [XDSD](http://www.xdsd.org), everyone---including project managers,  analysts, programmers, and product owners---receives payments based on deliverables with agreed upon budgets.
 In the fhe first section of the article, [How XDSD Is Different]({% pst 2014/apr/2014-04-17-how-xdsd-is-different %}) I explain exactly how this concept works.
 I don't explain in the article, though,